Mar 09, 2021

 What is WordPress?
-It is currently the most popular content management system (CMS) in the world.
-WordPress powers more than 30% of the websites around the world — and it’s rapidly growing!
+It is a content management system (CMS) that powers more than 35% of the websites around the world — and is continuing to grow.

 WordPress uses PHP and MySQL, which is supported by nearly all web hosts.
-But a specialized WordPress hosting plan can give you the edge in terms of speed, performance, and reliability.
+Using a specialized WordPress hosting plan can also give you an edge in terms of speed, performance, and reliability.

 One of the best things about WordPress is that it comes with an intuitive and user-friendly interface.
-If you know how to use Microsoft Word you don’t need to worry about WordPress; you will be able to create and publish content just as easily!
+If you know how to use Microsoft Word, you will be able to create and publish content easily.

-When you look up WordPress in Google or another search engine, you will find two related websites: WordPress.com and WordPress.org.
-First, this can be confusing, however, both sites have their own purpose and user base.
+When you look up WordPress in Google or other search engines, you will find two related websites: WordPress.com and WordPress.org.
+This can be confusing since both sites have their own purpose and user base.

 WordPress.org is the website you need if you want to run a self-hosted WordPress site.
 Here, you can download the platform and find a plethora of free plugins and themes.
 To host your own website, you also need to register a domain and sign up for a web hosting plan.

-WordPress.com is a hosting company that uses the WordPress content management system for all the blogs it hosts.
+WordPress.com is a web hosting company using WordPress content management system for all the blogs it hosts.
 Users who sign up for the service get their own blogs with a myblog.wordpress.com type of domain (however custom domains are also available as a paid feature).
-The default plan is free, though it comes with some limitations.
+The default plan is free, although it comes with some limitations.

 WordPress is an extremely versatile tool that you can use to create several different kinds of websites.
-In fact, the possibilities are endless but we have collected some more common ways of usage to give you a better insight.
+The possibilities are seemingly endless but we have listed the most common ways people use it to give you a better idea.

-WordPress started as a blogging tool and that’s still one of the most frequent use cases of the platform.
-You can start small with minimal cost, for instance with Hostinger’s beginner-friendly survival plan.
-Then, as your blog gets more and more exposure, you can upgrade to more advanced solutions.
+WordPress started as a blogging tool and it’s still one of the most frequent uses of the website platform.
+You can start small with minimal cost, for instance with Hostinger’s Starter Plan.
+Then, as your blog gets more and more exposure, you can upgrade to more advanced options.

-Freelancers, artists, photographers, musicians, writers, and other creative professionals frequently use WordPress to build their online portfolios.
-There are several portfolio themes available on WordPress.org and elsewhere that include all features you may need, such as image galleries, lightboxes, and portfolio grids.
+Artists, photographers, musicians, writers, and other creative professionals and freelancers frequently use WordPress to build their online portfolios.
+There are several portfolio themes available on WordPress.org, and other third-party sites, that include all features you may need, such as image galleries, lightboxes, and portfolio grids.

 As WordPress has a low cost of maintenance and a relatively flat learning curve, it’s not surprising that it’s the favorite platform of charities and churches as well.
 Thanks to WordPress, these days more nonprofits have an online presence than ever before.

 With WordPress, you can also create an online shop without any programming knowledge.
-WooCommerce, the most popular eCommerce plugin for WordPress allows you to add crucial features such as shopping carts, an order management system, checkout pages, one-click refunds, and others to your site.
+WooCommerce, the most popular eCommerce plugin for WordPress allows you to add crucial features such as shopping carts, an order management system, checkout pages, one-click refunds, and other add-ons to your site.

 Although WordPress is mostly known as a platform for bloggers and small businesses, it’s also used by many notable websites.

-The entire ecosystem of the popular The New Yorker magazine is powered by WordPress.
+The entire structure of the popular The New Yorker magazine is powered by WordPress.

 TechCrunch is the go-to site for people interested in cutting-edge technology and startup news—maybe it’s not a coincidence that they chose WordPress as their platform.